hadronized/blog/post_mortem_revision_2017.md

 I’m not sure about performance here, but I feel like this is the wrong way to go – bandwidth!
 I need to profile.

+## On a general note: data vs. transformations

+My philosphy is that code should be about transformation, not data.
+That’s why I love Haskell.
+However, in the demoscene world, it’s very common to move data directly into functions – think of all those fancy shaders you see everywhere, especially on shadertoy.
+As soon as I see a data constant in my code, I think “Wait; isn’t there a way to remove that from the function and have access to it as an input?”

+This is important, and that’s the direction I’ll take from now on for the future versions of my frameworks.

+# What went right!

+A lot as well!

+## Hot reloading

+Hot reloading was *the* thing I needed.
+A hot-reload everything.
+I even hot-reload the tessellation of the objects (.obj), so that I can change the shape / resolution of a native object and I don’t have to relaunch the application.
+I saved a lot of precious time thanks to that feature.

+## Live edition in JSON

+I had that idea pretty quickly as well.
+A lot of objects – among splines – live in JSON files.
+You edit the file, save it and tada: the object has changed in the application – hot reloading!
+The JSON was especially neat to handle splines of positions, colors and masks – it went pretty bad and wrong with orientations, but I already told you that.

+## Compositing

+As said before, compositing was also a win, because I lifted the concept up to the Rust AST, enabling me to express interesting rendering pipeline just by using operators like `*`, `+` and some combinators of my own (like `over`).

+## Editing

+Editing was done with a cascade of types and objects:

+- a `Timeline` holds several `Track`s and `Overlap`s;
+- a `Track` holds several `Cuts`;
+- a `Cut` holds information about a `Clip`: when the cut starts and ends in the clip and when such a cut should be placed in the track;
+- a `Clip` contains code defining a part of the scene (Rust code, can’t live in JSON for obvious reasons;
+- an `Overlap` is a special object used to fold several nodes if several cuts are triggered at the same time; it’s used for transitions mostly;
+- alternatively, a `TimelineManifest` can be used to live-edit all of this (the JSON for the cuts has a string reference for the clip, and a map to actual code must be provided when folding the manifest into an object of type `Timeline`).

+I think such a system is very neat and helped me a lot to remove naive conditions (like timed if-else if-else if-else if…-else nightmare).
+With that system, there’s only one test per frame to determine which cuts must be rendered (well, actually, one per track), and it’s all declarative.
+Kudos.

+##